marisalyn/design-d3-training/design-series/materials/Week 1/Assignment/mhenry_critique.md

 **CONS**

-- Dual axes are generally a bad idea
+- Dual axes are generally a bad idea/can be confusing (although in some cases, I do think they're ok!)
 - Axes are poorly labeled (what is "product's values")
-- Colors might not be readable for someone who is color blind
+- Colors might not be readable for someone who is color blind (unsure of this)
 - Unclear what the goal of the figure is -- do we care more about comparing products or strategies?
 Maybe we need more than one figure to highlight key points
-- Line charts imply time series, but strategies likely aren't time series
+- Line charts imply time series, but strategies may not be time series

 **PROS**

-- Could be ok as an exploratory figure, e.g. we make this to help us visualize if there are any trends across products/strategies and then we make a clearer figure highlighting any trends
+- Could be ok as an exploratory figure, e.g. we make this to help us visualize if there are any trends across products/strategies and then we make a cleaner figure highlighting any trends

 - Helps visualize relative scale of product values within strategies

 **UPDATED VISUALIZATION DESCRIPTION**

 In my visualization, I assumed the figure was trying to highlight the impact of strategies on the profits of a single product, product A. The figure is a stacked bar chart of the profits for product A & total profit from other products across strategies.
 I also added a baseline period for context.
-This obviously loses information about the other products, but depending on the context that may make the most sense.
+This obviously loses information about changes in profits of the other products across strategies, but depending on the context that may make the most sense.

 # Visualization 2

 **CONS**

 - Everything???
 - Way too much happening in one figure; unclear what the point of the figure is
 - Unclear what the percentage labels mean and why some are boxed while others aren't
 - Way too many colors